 The Library is in a three-story building that has 88,000 square feet.
-It has reading rooms, more than 40 computers, one (1) microfiche reader, individual study rooms, and cubicles.
-The library can accommodate 589 users.
+It has reading rooms, more than 30 computers, one (1) microfiche reader, individual study rooms, and cubicles.
+The library can accommodate 110 users.

-The service hours are from 8:00 a.m. to 10:00 p.m., Monday to Thursdays; from 8:00 a.m. to 4:00 p.m. on Fridays and on Saturdays from 9:00 a.m. to 5:00 p.m.
-The Library's public service division includes Reference, Reserve, Digital reserve, Collaborative Learning Center, Journals, and Puerto Rican collections.
-Also includes Audiovisual Resources, the Technological Assistance Program, the Information Competencies Program, the Santiago Iglesias Pantín Worker's Documentation Center, the Luis Rafael Sánchez Theater Room, and the Communication Competencies Center (CCC).
+The service hours are from 8:00 a.m. to 4:20 p.m., Monday to Friday.
+The Library's public service division includes Reference, Reserve, Digital reserve, Collaborative Learning Center, and Circulating, Journals, and Puerto Rican collections.
+Also, includes Audiovisual Resources, the Technological Assistance Program, the Information Competencies Program, the Santiago Iglesias Pantín Worker's Documentation Center, the Luis Rafael Sánchez Theater Room, and the Communication Competencies Center (CCC).

-For the technical processes, the UPRH's Library uses the University of Puerto Rico automated system known as Horizon and is connected to the Internet through various means.
+For technical processes the UPRH's Library uses the University of Puerto Rico automated system known as Horizon and is connected to the Internet through various means.
 This IT infrastructure facilitates the sharing within the UPR libraries and the sharing with other academic entities around the world.
 Furthermore, it stimulates and makes possible the exchange of resources to satisfy demands of information from its users.
 The Library also participates as a depository library of the Census Data Center of Puerto Rico and offers information about the handling of these data to the users.
 Currently, is home for the Indexing University Consortium and sponsors the indexing of the Puerto Rican journals by managing an electronic database called CONUCO.

 The Library personnel is composed of one (1) librarian and director, three (3) auxiliary librarians, one (1) administrative assistant, and, per semester, around 20 assistant students.
-The professional librarian has a faculty status and many of the librarians have offered courses on the UPRH departments.
+The professional librarian has faculty status.
 Moreover, they have managed to turn the Institution into the home of very important biblio-technological projects, such as CONUCO (Puerto Rican journals database) and EMEUPR (authorities' Spanish database of the UPR).
 Also, they have published books, journal articles and monographs, including some that can be access through the Internet.

 RODRÍGUEZ DE JESÚS, EVELYN MILAGROS.
-Librarian II MAPA, MLS, 1991, University of Puerto Rico, Rio Piedras Campus.
+Librarian II MAPA, MLS, MAH, 1991, University of Puerto Rico, Rio Piedras Campus. evelyn.rodriguez3@upr.edu